StanimirSP/EGN-finder-SU/README.md

 # EGN finder for Sofia University

-Finds the Unique citizenship number (Bulgarian: ЕГН/EGN) any Sofia University student given their faculty number.
+Finds the Unique citizenship number (Bulgarian: ЕГН/EGN) of any Sofia University student given their faculty number.

 The script abuses the information webpage https://cas.uni-sofia.bg/index.php.